biography

 CD Oimi, phos tou kosmou, in which chants Hymns from the Holy Passion with master cantor Spyros Pavlakis and actress Lydia Koniordou (Protasis 2003).

-Compositions: Symphonic works (on poetry by Kostas Karyotakis and Constantine Cavafy), works for choir, orchestral works, a Mass (Missa Graeca), a Requiem, quartets, works for traditional instruments, a concert for guitar, suites and sketches for solo guitar, sketches for solo harp, lullabies, songs et al.
+Compositions: Symphonic works (on poetry by Kostas Karyotakis and Constantine Cavafy), works for choir, orchestral works, a Mass (Missa Balkan), a Requiem, string quartets, works for traditional instruments, a concert for guitar, suites and sketches for solo guitar, sketches for solo harp, lullabies, songs et al.

 Publications as a composer: 1) 17 Lullabies (on his own lyrics) for a small instrumental group, interpreted by Nena Venetsanou, Sonia Theodoridou, Maria Dimitriadi and actress Lydia Koniordou, that circulated as a musical album jointly with pieces of literature and pictorial art under the title Lull the blossom of blossoms – Ode to Mother (Indictus, October 2005· re-issued in CD form by the title Lull, my laugh and my light, white jasmine of the world, LYRA 2009).